mbrewer05/csc307-team3project/README.md

 # Project Description

-This project is a web based budget tracker application.
+This project is a web-based budget tracker application.
 When accessing the web page users can create an account or login with a existing one.
-Once logged in, the main page users will be working with is the transactions page.
-This page is where new budget transactions are displayed and created.
-Users can create new transactions, see and delete old ones, and view their balance in the form of a remaining budget.
-Users can also view the statistic pages which gives them statistics on their transactions.
-This pages presents both a pie chart showing user spending in each of their catagories and a graph that shows their spending month by month.
-Finally there is a settings pages where users can change their settings and button for them to logout.
+Once logged in, the main page users will be working with is the Transactions page.
+This page is where new transactions are displayed and created.
+Users can create new transactions, see abd delete old ones, and view their balance in the form of a remaining budget.
+Users can also view the Statistics page which gives them statistics on their spending.
+This page presents both a pie chart showing user spending in each of their categories, and a graph that shows their monthly spending.
+There is a Settings page that lets the user change their name, username, and password.
+Finally, there is a Log Out button that lets the user log out of their account.

 ## [UI Prototype](https://www.figma.com/file/IanX4UMOULQUXCnjJ5jdJN/CSC307-UI-prototype?node-id=0%3A1)